- Considerations Before You Apply for a Waiver

 - Copies of each LES for the three pay periods prior to the overpayment(s) through and including three pay periods after the overpayment(s).
 If you are unable to obtain all required LES, you must include a statement indicating each specific pay period’s LES is unavailable and the reason why they are unavailable.

 - Photocopies of all supporting documentation for the indebtedness.
 (This is in addition to the above documents.)
 Required supporting documentation varies by the type of debt you have.
+A copy of any documentation referenced in the waiver file must be provided.
 Below is a required documentation list by debt type:

 - Personnel Debt: Original and corrected/cancelled Notification of Personnel Action, Standard Form 50 (SF-50) during the debt period.
 If any of the required forms are not available, a statement from the human resources office that issued the SF-50 is required.